medialize/sass.js/Readme.md

 console.log(result);
 ```

-After cloning this repository you can run `grunt libsass:prepare libsass:build` (explained below) and then run sass.js off its source files by using `console.html`
+After cloning this repository you can run `grunt libsass:prepare libsass:build` (explained below) and then run sass.js off its source files by running [`sass.source.html`](sass.source.html)

 > Note: you need to have run `grunt libsass:prepare libsass:build` before this is possible